justinccdev/EventRecordingModule/README.md

 * evr info - This will print out current information about the event recorder (e.g. number of events queued for writing.

+## Web Interface ##

+Analyzing the generated data can be done in a number of ways.
+Some very basic examples are given at [WEB INTERFACE].

 ##Limitations##

 Because this module works at the simulator level, on a multi-simulator installation of OpenSimulator it needs to be